Guuri11/swish-front/README.md

-# Swish Frontend: React Typescript
+# Swish Frontend 🏀: React Typescript

 Swish is a basketball scoreboard platform that allows users to manage Games, Players, Users, and Teams.
 The frontend of the platform is built using React and Typescript.